How To Lift And Carry A Kayak (Pro Tips to Avoid Injury!)

 Step 3: Roll Up

-Keeping your knees bent and back straight, reach to the other side of the cockpit with your hand closest to the stern and grab the rim with your palm facing upwards.
+Keeping your knees bent and back straight, reach to the other side of the cockpit with your hand closest to the stern and grab the rim with your palm facing upwards with the cockpit facing you.

-Roll the kayak up and onto your shoulder, using your hands to pull it into a comfortable position.
+Roll the kayak up and onto your shoulder (letting the rim rest on your shoulder), using your hands to pull it into a comfortable position.
 Stabilize it, make sure you’re mindful of its length and be aware of any blind spots.
+A lift assist tool may make it easier for car topping.

 For extra help, this video will give you an idea of how to do it.

-It’s much easier when you have someone else to help.
-To learn how to do it, we’ve created a handy step by step guide for the best way to carry a kayak with two people.
+It’s much easier when you have someone else to provide a lift assist.
+To learn how to do it, we’ve created a handy step by step guide for the best way to lift a kayak with two people.

 There are a couple of ways that two people can carry one.
-The easiest way - ideal for short distances - is for one person to grab the toggle at the bow and the other person to grab the toggle at the stern, then simply lift it off the ground and travel forwards, maintaining communication.
+The easiest way - ideal to carry shorter distances - is for one person to grab the toggle grab handle at the bow and the other person to grab the toggle at the stern, then simply lift it off the ground and travel forwards, maintaining communication and keeping a firm grip on the grab handles.

-In order for two people to lift your yak onto your car, for example, or to travel a longer distance, you’ll need a different method.
+In order for two people to lift your kayak onto your car, for example, or to travel a longer distance, you’ll need a different method.
+This is where a lift assist tool could help with loading a kayak onto the roof.

 Once you’re both in position, each person should bend their knees, make sure their back is straight and grab the toggle closest to them.
-Remember to communicate to make sure you’re both on the same page.
+Remember to communicate to make sure you and your fellow kayaker are both on the same page.

 This part requires communication to make sure both of you are comfortable and prepared.
 When you’re both ready, lift the yak up and onto your shoulder.
 You and your partner should then each have the hull of the kayak resting on your shoulder.

-In this position you’re able to load it onto a roof rack or travel safely to the water.
+In this position you’re able to load it onto a roof rack or travel safely to the water, with or without a lift assist tool.
 Just keep in mind that whoever is in front will need to communicate any obstacles to the person behind.

 Now that you’ve read the guide you’ll be desperate to get out there and try it for yourself.
-Did you enjoy learning how to stay safe when you’re lifting and carrying your yak?
+Did you enjoy learning how to stay safe when you’re lifting your kayak?

-As time goes on, you’ll become familiar with the techniques and it’ll hopefully become second nature to you.
+As time goes on, you’ll become familiar with the proper technique and it’ll hopefully become second nature to you.
+And maybe you've discovered that a lift assist rack or cart with two wheeled attachments could help over long distances.

 It’s important that you learn the procedures and stay safe at all times so you can have more fun on the water.